History of Thailand (1932–1973): Political environment

 The political environment of Thailand changed little during the mid-1960s.
 Thanom and his chief deputy Praphas maintained a tight grip on power.
 The alliance between these two was further cemented by the marriage of Praphas's daughter to Thanom's son Narong.
 By the late 1960s, however, more elements in Thai society had become openly critical of the military government which was seen as being increasingly incapable of dealing with the country's problems.
+This was complemented by the fiscal deficit, inherited from the previous government and decline in foreign trade.
 It was not only the student activists, but also the business community that had begun to question the leadership of the government as well as its relationship with the United States.

 Thanom came under increasing pressure to loosen his grip on power when the king commented that it was time for parliament to be restored and a new constitution put into effect.
 After Sarit had suspended the constitution in 1958, a committee was established to write a new one, but almost ten years later, it had still not been completed.
+Even so, the interim constitution served as a legal basis for Sarit to gain power.
+Sarit publicly announced that Western constitutional democracy should be put aside as the new constitution must serve the needs and conditions of the Thai people.
+Hence, the Constituent Assembly was filled with military appointees loyal to the Revolutionary Party, and power became more centralized in the executive branch.
+Even so, the new government was filled with notable ministers and only three military officers.
+Sarit made efforts to implement social and economic reforms by restructuring the National Economic Council and the Office of the Prime Minister, and establishing stringent measures for public sanitation.
 Finally, in 1968 the government issued a new constitution and scheduled elections for the following year.
 The government party founded by the military junta won the election and Thanom remained prime minister.